Muhammad-uzair029/google-calendar-free-slots-schedular/README.md

 ### <span style="color:red;">ScheduleCalendarMeetings</span>

-get the free slots of all participents and schedule the meeting within specific time frame and timeZone working hours.
+scheduleCalendarMeetings is used to get the free slots of all participants and schedule the meeting within a specific time frame and timezone working hours.

 **Params**

 * `meetings` **{Array}**: An array of meeting objects with the necessary parameters, including the title, description, organizedEmail, attendeesEmail, startDay, endDay, duration, and usersAvailabilityStartDate
 * `SERVICE_ACCOUNT_CLIENT_EMAIL` **{String}**: The email address of the service account used for authentication
 * `SERVICE_ACCOUNT_PRIVATE_KEY` **{String}**: The private key of the service account used for authentication.
-* `ORGANIZATION_ADMIN_EMAIL` **{String}**: The email address of the organization admin whose Google Calendar will be used for scheduling the meetings.
+* `ORGANIZATION_ADMIN_EMAIL` **{String}**: The email address of the organization admin whose Google Calendar will be
+* used for scheduling the meetings.
-* `returns` **{Array}**: scheduled google meeting data.
+* `returns` **{Array}**: Scheduled Google meeting data.

 **Example**